Daniel224455/ArmCord/README.md

 - Due to me not owning any macOS device, I can't easily debug/test or do anything related to it.
 Of course, VMs and Hackintosh machines exist but from my experience, these are unreliable or very time-consuming to set up and maintain.
 While DHCord "works" on macOS you may encounter weird issues or inconsistencies with other apps in terms of how they behave (for example macOS lack of tray).

 ## Where can I find the source code?
-- The source code is on [GitHub](https://github.com/DHCord/DHCord/).
+- The source code is on [GitHub](https://github.com/Daniel224455/DHCord).

-## Where can I translate this?
-- Translations are done using our [Weblate page](https://hosted.weblate.org/projects/DHCord/DHCord/).

 # Credits
 - [DHCord UI design, branding, and a few features](https://github.com/kckarnige)